- Luxurious interior

 The 250-horsepower Turbo changes the mood of the even-tempered base car, lifting its tepid performance into something more interesting.
 It's good for 0-60 mph times of 6.2 seconds, and top speed drifts up to about 129 mph, with almost no perception of lag or audible change from the engine bay.
 There's a manual transmission available, but it's not common on lots.

 Gas mileage isn't stellar for a compact car.
-The Verano is rated by the EPA at 21/32 mpg, not so impressive considering the Cruze's top 42-mpg highway figure.
+The Verano is rated by the folks at the EPA at 21/32 mpg, not so impressive considering the Cruze's top 42-mpg highway figure.
 The Turbo penalty?
 Just one mile per gallon more, so why not?

-Crash-test ratings from the NHTSA come in at five stars overall, but the Verano no longer rates as an IIHS Top Safety Pick, since it hasn't been subjected to the new small-overlap crash test.
-Equipment-wise, it's all here: ten standard airbags, electronic stability control, and anti-lock braking with brake assist, as well as OnStar Automatic Crash Response.
+Crash-test ratings from the NHTSA come in at five stars overall, but the Verano no longer rates as an IIHS Top Safety Pick, since it hasn't yet been subjected to the new small-overlap crash test.
+Equipment-wise, there's a lot included: ten standard airbags, electronic stability control, and anti-lock braking with brake assist, as well as OnStar Automatic Crash Response.
 Rear parking assist is available, and a rearview camera is standard; Turbos have blind-spot monitors standard, too.

-Layered with premium features and a refined attitude that belies its middle-market pricetag, the Verano carries over mostly unchanged into the 2015 model year.
+Layered with upscale features and a refined feel that belies its middle-market price, the Verano carries over mostly unchanged for the 2015 model year.
 There's an available style package for upper trim models, OnStar now includes 4G LTE connectivity with the ability to establish an in-car WiFi network, and the manual transmission has been dropped.